Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 Applications.

-Application No. 1
+Appendix No. 1

 Shanghai Cooperation Organization on the world map.

-The SCO member states are marked in dark green
+SCO member states are marked in dark green

 Brief information about the SCO

-The Shanghai Cooperation Organization is a permanent intergovernmental international organization, the establishment of which was announced on June 15, 2001 in Shanghai (PRC) by the Republic of Kazakhstan, the People's Republic of China, the Kyrgyz Republic, the Russian Federation, the Republic of Tajikistan, the Republic of Uzbekistan.
+The Shanghai Cooperation Organization is a permanent intergovernmental international organization, the creation of which was announced on June 15, 2001 in Shanghai (PRC) by the Republic of Kazakhstan, the People's Republic of China, the Kyrgyz Republic, the Russian Federation, the Republic of Tajikistan, and the Republic of Uzbekistan.
 It was preceded by the Shanghai Five mechanism.

-The Council of National Coordinators of the SCO Member States (CNC) serves as the coordination mechanism within the SCO.
+The coordination mechanism within the SCO is the Council of National Coordinators of the SCO Member States (SNK).
 The organization has two permanent bodies - the Secretariat in Beijing, the Executive Committee of the Regional Anti-Terrorist Structure in Tashkent.
-The Secretary General and the Director of the Executive Committee are appointed by the Council of Heads of State for a term of three years.
-Since January 1, 2007, these posts have been respectively occupied by B.K.Nurgaliev (Kazakhstan) and M.U.Subanov (Kyrgyzstan).
+The Secretary General and the Director of the Executive Committee are appointed by the Council of Heads of State for a period of three years.
+Since January 1, 2007, these posts have been respectively occupied by B.K.
+Nurgaliev (Kazakhstan) and M.U.
+Subanov (Kyrgyzstan).

 The total area of the SCO member states is about 30 million 189 thousand square meters. km, which is 3/5 of the area of Eurasia, and the population is 1.5 billion people, which is 1/4 of the total population of the globe.

-Application No. 4
+Appendix No. 4

 Organizational structure of the Shanghai Cooperation Organization.

-The whole truth about the Shanghai Five No. 23 (105) dated 06/14/2001 http://www.businesspress.ru/newspaper/article_mId_40_aId_70425.html
+The whole truth about the Shanghai Five No. 23 (105) dated June 14, 2001 http://www.businesspress.ru/newspaper/article_mId_40_aId_70425.html

-Chronicle of the main events within the "Shanghai Five" and the Shanghai Cooperation Organization http://www.sectsco.org/html/00105.html
+Chronicle of the main events within the Shanghai Five and the Shanghai Cooperation Organizationhttp://www.sectsco.org/html/00105.html

-Lukin A. Shanghai Cooperation Organization: what's next? http://www.polit.ru/research/2007/07/31/lukin.html
+Lukin A. Shanghai Cooperation Organization: what next? http://www.polit.ru/research/2007/07/31/lukin.html

 Mamaev Sh.
 SCO with Iran http://www.politjournal.ru/index.php?action=Articles&dirid=40&tek=5811&issue=164